TBSDrJ/Gregory/README.md

 1. The only dependency is to have an installation of `gcc`.
 So far, I have tested all the code on a Mac; some of my tests have failed in Ubuntu linux, but I expect to make sure it works in linux and Windows in the longer run.
 If you are using a different C compiler, your mileage may vary.
 1. I am *not* using `math.h` at all.
 1. At this point, I believe am using only these functions/constants from the C Standard Library:
-   1. `stdio.h` for `printf`, `fprintf`, `stderr`, `stdout`
+   1. `stdio.h` for `printf`, `fprintf`, `stderr`
+   1. `stdbool.h` for the `bool` data type.
    1. `stdlib.h` for `malloc` and `free`
    1. `string.h` for `memcpy`
-1. I believe that I have everything set up to be independent of the byte size of the data types.
+1. I believe that I have everything set up in the libraries to be independent of the byte size of the data types.
+A couple of the tests require long to be 64 bits.
 So far, I have only tested the library on 64-bit systems where `long` is 64 bits/8 bytes, but I think everything is flexible about the size of `long`.
 I definitely assume that there are 8 bits in a byte in several places, a change in that would involve some work, but that seems to be a very safe assumption these days.
+Right now, any user of the library needs to know how many bits/bytes are in `long` and use that information when creating integer objects; it would be a good challenge to remove that requirement.

 ### The structure of the library